Multi-level Metric Learning for Few-shot Image Recognition: Experiments

 \subsection{Comparison Against Related Approaches}

-\textbf{Results on ImageNet derivatives.} As seen from Table 2, when adopting \emph{Conv-64F} as feature extractor, our MML(KL) achieves the highest accuracy on \emph{mini}ImageNet with 55.14\% and 73.33\% on 5-way 1-shot and 5-way 5-shot tasks respectively, which make a great improvement compared to the previous pixel-level metric-learning based methods.
-For example, our MML(KL) is 7.7\% and 7.6\% better than CovaMNet and DN4 on the 5-way 1-shot task, respectively.
-Although the experimental results of MML(Wasserstein) are not as good as MML(KL), MML(Wasserstein) is also better than other methods.
-Moreover, when adopting \emph{ResNet-12} as feature extractor, our MML(KL) achieves 65.55\% and 81.86\% in 5-way 1-shot and 5-way 5-shot respectively, which achieves competitive performance.
+\textbf{Results on ImageNet derivatives.} As seen from Table 3, our MML achieves the highest accuracy on \emph{mini}ImageNet with 67.58\% and 81.41\% on 5-way 1-shot and 5-way 5-shot tasks respectively, which make a great improvement compared to the previous single level metric-learning based methods.
+For example, our MML is 4.6\% and 8.0\% better than DSN-MR~\cite{simon2020adaptive} and Prototypical Networks~\cite{snell2017prototypical} on the 5-way 1-shot task, respectively.
+And our MML achieves 71.38\% and 84.65\% on \emph{tiered}ImageNet under 5-way 1-shot and 5-way 5-shot few-shot learning setting respectively, which achieves competitive performance.

-Table 3 summarizes the results on the \emph{tiered}ImageNet dataset.
-Our results outperform the state-of-the-art by a significant margin.
-For example, with \emph{Conv-64F} feature extrator, our MML(Wass) achieves new state-of-the-art results on \emph{tiered}ImageNet benchmark (57.89\% - up 5.3\% over the previous best) on 5-way 1-shot and (75.49\% - up 1.4\% over the previous best) on 5-way 5-shot.

-\textbf{Results on fine-grained datasets.} Table 4 evaluates our method on three fine-grained datasets, i.e., Stanford Dogs, Stanford Cars, and CUB Birds.
+\textbf{Results on CIFAR derivatives.} Table 4 evaluates our method on two CIFAR derivatives, i.e., CIFAR-FS and FC100.
 It can be seen that the proposed MML obtains significant improvements compared with previous state-of-the-art methods.
-For the 5-way 1-shot task, the proposed MML(KL) obtains state-of-the-art performance on all three fine-grained datasets.
-And for the 5-way 5-shot task, the proposed MML(KL) also achieves state-of-the-art performance on Stanford Dogs and Stanford Car , and a comparable performance on CUB Birds.
-Specifically, compared with pixel-level metric-learning based methods (i.e., CovaMNet, DN4, and LRPABN), MML(KL) is 20.3\%, 20.2\%, and 0.4\% better than the best one of them on Stanford Dogs, Stanford Cars, and CUB Birds under 5-way 1-shot setting.
+Specifically, compared with global-level metric-learning based methods (i.e., Relation Networks~\cite{sung2018learning}, Prototypical Networks~\cite{snell2017prototypical} and Fine-tuning \cite{dhillon2019baseline}), MML is 20.3\% and 3.5\% better than the best one of them on CIFAR-FS and FC100 under 5-way 5-shot setting.